 Celebrating the best bits and bobs to be found while exploring Britain, Ireland and beyond.
 Much is inspired by real outings, whether they were walking, cycling or photographic in nature, while virtual blundering in the name of planning them has turned up some gems too.
 Regardless of how they were found, I hope that they keep coming so I can continue to share new things with you.

 When many non-Americans hear of New York, they probably think of a large bustling metropolis and not an American state with much to offer lovers of wilder countryside.
-If they ever do, it might be the much celebrated Niagara Falls on the Canadian border near Buffalo.
+If they ever do ponder something more adventurous, it might involve the much celebrated Niagara Falls on the Canadian border near Buffalo (there is a state park there too).
+Some may contend that less built areas near New York city like Long Island are more accessible but there are rewards for the extra effort of going further afield.

-There is more than that shared with Canada for the list includes Lake Ontario and the Saint Lawrence River.
+For instance, there is more near the border with Canada in the form of Lake Ontario and the Saint Lawrence River.
 Both are part of the offer in visitor websites from the likes of Clayton Chamber of Commerce and Oswego County.
-That is not all for there also is the Great Lakes Seaway Trail together with Visit 1000 Islands if you want to see more about what is found hereabouts.
+That is not all for there also is the Great Lakes Seaway Trail (one of America's Byways) together with Visit 1000 Islands if you want to see more about what is found hereabouts.

 The watery theme continues with an area called the Finger Lakes, again in the north of the state.
 This may be wine country and there may be associations with Mark Twain but it again is the possibility of outdoor activities in less wild areas that caught my eye.
 After all, you may not want to go hiking in black bear country on first exploring a place.

-Ongoing perusal of Moon's New York State guidebook has revealed that it has a range of state parks offering networks of hiking trails.
+Perusal of Moon's New York State guidebook revealed that the state has plenty of state parks offering networks of hiking trails.
 Rather than trying to cover all of them here, I am sticking with just three areas for now, though that number may expand in subsequent revisions of this article.

 The size of the Adirondack Park is such that there is plenty to do as you should find from Adirondack Experience, Adirondack.net, Adirondack Almanac, Adirondack Life, Adirondack Explorer or The North Guide.
 There is not just hiking here for there are cycling trails too as you will see on Bike the Byways and North Country Scenic Byways.
 The embarrassment of riches does mean that you need to decide where to go and where to base yourself for a visit.